 Funding Source: Sources in this fund are proceeds from confiscated property.
-Federal Law forbids anticipation of forfeiture funds for budget purposes, which is why no budgeted expenditures are shown.
+Federal law forbids anticipation of forfeiture funds for budget purposes, which is why no budgeted expenditures are shown unless fund balance is available.

 Legal Basis: 21 U.S.C. § 881 and U.S. Department of Justice Guide to Equitable Sharing of Federally Forfeited Property for State and Local Law Enforcement Agencies.